 A closure is what’s happening.

-The procedure referenced by z still remembers the variable p_first_name as being set to Zaphod although the outer scope procedure has finished executing and returned the inner procedure.
-So when we invoke the inner procedure, it still has access to the outer procedure’s parameter and remembers it as it was at the time the inner procedure was returned.
+The procedure referenced by z still remembers the variable p_first_name as being set to Zaphod although the outer scope closure procedure has finished executing and returned the inner procedure.
+So when we invoke the inner procedure, it still has access to the outer procedure’s parameter and remembers its value as it was at the time the inner procedure was returned.

 And that’s why the procedures referenced by z and a can write, “Zaphod” and “Arthur” respectively.